 In his personal life, Mike devotes a fair bit of his time to climate activism.
 He lives outside Munster with his family.
 The family homestead includes ground mounted solar and solar on the house, a ground source heat pump, a rechargeable battery storage powerwall and about a quarter acre of veggie gardens.
 The favourite crop is asparagus eaten within the hour it's picked with a fresh beefsteak tomato as a close runner up.

 Angela is the founding Executive Director of CAFES and served as the co-chair of CAFES from 2015 to 2020, prior to the incorporation of CAFES in January 2021.
 She is active in the community as an environmental and social justice advocate and active citizen observer of municipal affairs.
-She serves as a director on the boards of the Glebe Community Association, the Ottawa Renewable Energy Coop and Co-Energy Ontario Coop.
-She leads Horizon Green, an economic consultancy, and prior to COVID-19 also ran an eco-friendly B&B. Angela is a trained economist and has over two decades of experience in consulting, programme management, policy development, risk management and international development with the Canadian International Development Agency.
+She served as a director on the boards of the Glebe Community Association, the Ottawa Renewable Energy Coop and Co-Energy Ontario Coop.
+She leads Horizon Green, an economic consultancy, and prior to COVID-19 also ran an eco-friendly B&B.